apekshadarbari/voice-to-text/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
 It is a short tutorial on how to setup Google Cloud Speech-to-Text API in an Angular 7 application

+Note: Please ensure to not store your API key in your code.
+It was put in the environment.ts file for the purposes of this tutorial and is not a recommended practice.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.